speedscale/docs/docs/reference/dlp.md

 ## Enabling DLP

 First, to enable DLP on your Speedscale Operator by adding the `WITH_DLP: "true"` line.
+For security, this requires access to your kubernetes cluster.

 ```shell
 kubectl edit -n speedscale configmap/speedscale-operator